ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 earlier: your organization's health is its goals and the supporters who believe in them.

-Onboarding is very difficult, it is crucial, without a powerful onboarding experience power/ownership may never leave your hands.
+Onboarding is very difficult.
+But it is crucial, for without a powerful onboarding experience power/ownership may never leave your hands.
 Onboarding is the foundation of generativity, generativity the foundation of any anarchical cooperative.
 Without generativity an anarchy ceases to be, it is important that